Missoula Invest Health

 Missoula has been collaborating with 3 other Invest Health Cities and Kol Peterson, an ADU expert based in Portland, Oregon, to offer a series of web meetings over the span of the first two weeks in October.
 Each web meeting is between 1 ½ and 2 hours long and will present a particular aspect of planning for and accommodating ADUs in a community.
 Themes from the web sessions range from health and equity, to financing, communications, enabling, and showcasing particular aspects of ADUs.
 Please check out the agenda here.
 You will need to register in advance and the sessions will all be conducted through Zoom.

-Missoula Invest Health Displacement Risk Ratio Analysis Webinar
+Missoula Invest Health Displacement Risk Ratio Analysis and Webinar Information

 About Invest Health Missoula